songjun-wu/eco_iso_sylka/Documentation/source/Setup.rst

     Switch that indicates if the vegetation type is herbaceous (1) or not (0)

 DeadGrassLeafTurnoverRate
     Base Rate of decomposition of dry grass leaves, :math:`s^{-1}`.
-The value is used only if ``is_grass`` = 1 although a value needs to be supplied in all cases
+The value is used only if ``vegtype`` = 1 although a value needs to be supplied in all cases

 DeadGrassLeafTurnoverTempAdjustment
     Temperature threshold that triggers the decomposition of dry grass leaves, :math:`\deg C`.
-The value is used only if ``is_grass`` = 1 although a value needs to be supplied in all cases
+The value is used only if ``vegtype`` = 1 although a value needs to be supplied in all cases

 Initial conditions for vegetation state variables
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~